 Vegetable Gardening 101

 Vegetable Gardening 101 provides beginning gardeners a simple step by step approach to a successful harvest.
 This lecture begins with planning the garden, explaining site selection, garden layout options, and soil preparation.
 The discussion moves to plant selection, so attendees can make informed choices on vegetables that will suit their site, garden size, and individual tastes.
 Cool weather and warm weather crops are covered, including recommended planting times for both.
 Planting techniques for direct seeding and transplants are described, and which plant varieties should be grown using which planting method.
 Care and maintenance throughout the growing season are included, such as watering, weeding, and pest control.
 Picking times and safe harvesting techniques complete the talk.

 Our friendly volunteers are prepared to answer your questions and provide literature, or take your question for further study.
 This “mobile helpline” is, of course, free to the public.
-Until COVID-19 restrictions are lifted, Certified Gardeners will not be attending public events.
+The classes are held weekly from January Certified Gardeners will not be attending public events.
 Please direct your questions to our Helpline phone number or email.